Lamont Gaillard: Arizona Cardinals

-Gaillard was drafted by the Arizona Cardinals in the sixth round (179th overall) in the 2019 NFL Draft.
+Gaillard was selected by the Arizona Cardinals in the sixth round (179th overall) in the 2019 NFL draft.
 The Cardinals acquired this selection from the Tampa Bay Buccaneers in exchange for the rights to head coach Bruce Arians.
 He signed a rookie contract with the team on May 9, 2019.
 Gaillard spent his rookie season on the 53-man roster but did not appear in any regular season games.

 Gaillard made his NFL debut on September 13, 2020 in the season opener against the San Francisco 49ers when he took over at center following an injury to starter Mason Cole.
 Gaillard made his first career start the following week against the Washington Football Team on September 20, 2020.
 He took a leave of absence from the Cardinals after the birth of his daughter, and the team received a roster exemption for him on December 21, 2020; he returned to the team on December 28.
 He was waived on July 21, 2021.